ed1868/halfBaked/ReadMe.txt

-HalfBaked by Eddie Ruiz, Powered by AI Nomads.
+qHalfBaked by Eddie Ruiz, Powered by AI Nomads.

 This document details the contents of this project and installation steps for you to easily install & get the system running.